 - Only ram lambs under the age of seven days old can be castrated with rubber rings without anaesthesia or any other pain control.

 - Ram lambs older than seven days cannot be castrated with a device that constricts blood flow to the scrotum.
-This includes rubber rings.
+This includes rubber rings and clips.

 - If the lamb is over three months old, anaesthesia must always be used when castrating, by any method.